nsmsn/personal-site-v2/src/recommends.md

 ## Are you using WordPress?
 You should consider [Flywheel](https://share.getf.ly/k32e3v) to manage your site(s).
 They have great performance, reliability, security and support, and hire experts in the world of WordPress.

+## Need a cell phone?
+I've been using [Mint Mobile](http://fbuy.me/qVQsM) for a couple years and pretty happy with my coverage and the price.
+Plans start at $15 a month, and [this Mint Mobile link](http://fbuy.me/qVQsM) will get you $15 for free.

+## Looking for a good book?
+I have curated some of my favorite nonfiction titles in an online store on [Bookshop](https://bookshop.org/shop/nsmsn).
+My bookshelves include [America](https://bookshop.org/lists/america), [Design and Creativity](https://bookshop.org/lists/design-and-creativity), and [Working on the Web](https://bookshop.org/lists/working-on-the-web).
+Disclosure: I am an affiliate of Bookshop.org and I will earn a 10% commission if you click through and make a purchase.